Beakerboy/sqlsrv/README.md

 This contrib module allows the Drupal CMS to connect to Microsoft SQL Server databases.

-The 8.x-3.x branch is for any new install that meets the minimum criteria.
-Replacing the driver from another branch with this on an existing site is not advised.
+The 8.x-1.x branch will continue to fulfill the needs of site operators who are currently using this branch and will not upgrade to Drupal 9.

 Setup
 -----